 - The explanation for dynamic forward-tilting 1950s water pitcher was found in Fifties Homestyle: Popular Ornament of the USA by Mark Burns and Louis DiBonis.

-- The cover image shows a vase belonging to my parents and dating from the late 1970s, turned into a piece of abstract art by the magic of Photoshop.
+- The original cover from the edition that steadfastly refused to sell can be found here.
+The cover image shows a vase belonging to my parents and dating from the late 1970s, turned into a piece of abstract art by the magic of Photoshop.
 My parents were very surprised by my sudden interest in an ugly old vase.

 Pingback: Another story available in e-book form | Cora Buhlert